-If you’re not sure how to go about setting up your funnel, MyFunnelAcademy is here to help.
+If you’re not sure how to go about setting up your funnel, Gavin Bell is here to help.

-The Academy gives you the low-down on sales funnels, as well as guidance on creating effective sales-driven content and a logical sequence to maximise your conversion rate.
-We’ll assess your funnels and make sure that your chances of success are sky-high.
+We will give you the low-down on sales funnels, as well as guidance on creating effective sales-driven content and a logical sequence to maximise your conversion rate.

 Step Two: Get Your Facebook Pixel

 The Facebook Pixel is a piece of code that helps you: